avapolzin/spike/docs/install.rst

 Environments
 ------------

-As with any installation, it is recommended that you install ``spike`` to a new environment, which will help avoid any conflict between its dependencies and any other packages that are already installed.
+As with any specialized package, it is recommended that you install ``spike`` to a new environment, which will help avoid any conflict between its dependencies and any other packages that are already installed.

 To do this in conda, for example, simply run ``conda create -n spike``.
 Then, to access this new environment, you will use ``conda activate spike``.
 Once the environment is activated, you can follow your preferred installation method detailed above.